Manu10744/esp32-edge-energy-measurement/ansible-scripts/README.md

 # Execute playbook
 ansible-playbook <playbook_name>.yml

-# Ask for become-password if running with become-mode is enabled
+# Ask for become-password used for the tasks running in become-mode
 ansible-playbook --ask-become-pass <playbook_name>.yml

 # Execute playbook at a certain task (usually with the failed one from previous run)